statespacedev/statespace/docs/source/index.rst

 basemodel.py
 -------------

-placeholder for what could grow to become a higher-level statespace model - with individual cases inheriting and overriding.
+placeholder for what could grow to become a higher-level statespace model - with individual models inheriting and overriding.

 .. automodule:: models.basemodel
     :members: